syncfusion-content/xamarin-docs/Xamarin/SfCalendar/ViewMode.md

 # Built-in Views

 Calendar control provides two types of views to display dates such as month view and year view.
-It can be assigned to the calendar control by using view mode property.
+It can be assigned to the SfCalendar control by using `ViewMode` property.

-By default calendar control is assigned with month view.
-Based on the user’s preference calendar viewed in any of the available two type.
+By default SfCalendar control is assigned with month view.
+Based on the user’s preference SfCalendar can be viewed in any of the available two type.

 ## Month View